 The idea of “service delivery” as we know it is in transition, with many forward-thinking organizations moving toward a new approach that reimagines the traditional provider/customer relationship.
+According to the Technology & Services Industry Association, the digital transformation has, while bringing about new possibilities and more complex operations, shifted the responsibility of generating value from the user to the provider.

 - Provide better communication